OboeLang/reedbed/KABUK.md

 ### 3.1 Ordering

-Entries MUST be sorted by path, ascending, comparing octets, meanin something like a `memcmp` ordering, not a locale collation and not a Unicode collation.
+Entries MUST be sorted by path, ascending, comparing octets, meaning a `memcmp` ordering, not a locale collation and not a Unicode collation.
 A packer that sorts with `strcoll` produces different archives in different locales, which defeats the entire point of the format.

 Each path MUST be strictly greater than the one before it.
 Equal paths are therefore forbidden, which is what makes duplicate entries impossible.